aditi-0503/Chess/README.md

 # Chess
-An ecfully functional chess game from scratch, with both player vs player and artificial intelligence game modes, using object-oriented programming in python,the minimax algorithm and its Pygame module.
+An exciting fully functional chess game from scratch, with both player vs player and artificial intelligence game modes, using object-oriented programming in python,the minimax algorithm and its Pygame module.